romilpatel27/To-Do-List-Applicaton/README.md

-**This is a simple todo list app that allows you to manage your tasks efficiently.
+**This is a todo list app that allows you to manage your tasks efficiently.
 It comes with the following functionality:**

 -> Add Task: Add new tasks to your todo list easily.